broadinstitute/cromwell/README.md

     * **google_project** - (JES backend only) Specifies which google project to execute this workflow.
     * **refresh_token** - (JES backend only) Only used if `localizeWithRefreshToken` is specified in the [configuration file](#configuring-cromwell).
     * **auth_bucket** - (JES backend only) defaults to the the value in **jes_gcs_root**.
 This should represent a GCS URL that only Cromwell can write to.
 The Cromwell account is determined by the `google.authScheme` (and the corresponding `google.userAuth` and `google.serviceAuth`)
-    * **monitoring_script** - (JES backend only) Specifies a GCS URL to a script that will be invoked prior to the WDL command being run.
+    * **monitoring_script** - (JES backend only) Specifies a GCS URL to a script that will be invoked prior to the user command being run.
 For example, if the value for monitoring_script is "gs://bucket/script.sh", it will be invoked as `./script.sh > monitoring.log &`.
 The value `monitoring.log` file will be automatically de-localized.

 # Labels